The Nautilus R618 is an affordable home recumbent bike with a rather impressive list of available features.

 According to the Nautilus team, the R618 has a flywheel that weighs roughly 13 lb (although I’ve read some other reviews online claiming it has a 30 lb flywheel?).

-It’s true, 13 lb is on the light side when it comes to flywheels, but I’m not that upset with it.
-And it’s because I’m not too concerned with flywheel weight when it comes to recumbent bikes.
+It’s true, 13 lb is on the light side when it comes to flywheels, but it’s pretty average for recumbents in this price range.

-So overall, the frame is sturdy.
+So overall, the frame is sturdy and able to hold larger users safely.
 The flywheel is light, but users generally agree that it provides a smooth and quiet ride.

 The seat is where we see some of the biggest upgrades on the R618 vs the R616.
 This bike comes with an upgraded gel cushion for added comfort.